Wendy Williams Has Hired A New Manager In Place Of Ex-Husband Kevin Hunter

 Just weeks ago, television personality Wendy Williams filed for divorce from her husband of nearly 22 years, Kevin Hunter.
 Not only was Hunter her husband, but he was also the manager and executive producer of her television program, The Wendy Williams Show, and has played a pivotal role in her career throughout the years.
-The pair has one son, 19-year-old Kevin Hunter Jr..
-To those that have followed the downfall of Williams and Hunter’s marriage in recent months, their divorce was not much of a surprise.
+The pair has one son, 19-year-old Kevin Hunter Jr. To those that have followed the downfall of Williams and Hunter’s marriage in recent months, their divorce was not much of a surprise.
 Hunter has been accused many times of being unfaithful to Williams and reportedly welcomed a baby girl with his mistress just last month.
 It was around that time that Williams officially decided she was done with the shenanigans and called in quits, according to Page Six.

 Shortly after filing for divorce from Hunter, Williams fired him from her show.
 He is no longer permitted on set and his name has already been removed from the credits.
 Williams has already found someone to replace Hunter, famous produce Bernie Young.
 Young will be taking over as Williams’ manager but she isn’t seeking a new executive manager just yet.